 2026 Cost Share Resources

 The Coon Creek Community Watershed Council offers a wide array of conservation cost share opportunities for our members.
 Our cost share is available on a first come, first serve basis.
 Deadlines for requesting cost share and eligibility requirements vary by program.
 Check below to find an option that is right for you.
+Please verify that cost share is available before begining any projects.

 Not finding what you’re looking for?
 Let us know so we can better serve you next season by emailing us at council@cooncreekwatershed.org.